Many people dream of a tropical vacation in the summer, but if you’re pregnant, you may be dreaming of an arctic getaway to escape the heat.

 Eat a variety of fresh fruits and vegetables.

 The summer months bring a bounty of fresh, delicious fruits and vegetables that may not be as available throughout the rest of the year.
-Shopping in-season is also a budget-friendly way to increase variety in your diet – check out your local farmers market to invest in your health and your community at the same time.
+Shopping in-season is also a budget-friendly way to increase variety in your pregnancy diet – check out your local farmers market to invest in your health and your community at the same time.

 Fruits and vegetables are a great way to ensure you are eating a healthy pregnancy diet.
 Fruits and vegetables are rich in vitamins, minerals, and phytonutrients (plant nutrients) that work together to keep you and baby feeling your best.
 Phytonutrients are responsible for the vibrant colors you see as you walk through the produce aisle and give helpful hints about the benefits of fruits and vegetables.